janniksam/GreenHellMod.InstantMap/README.md

 ## Usage:
 - **instantmap simple** - Unlock the map only
-- **instantmap full** - Unlock the map including and places of interest
+- **instantmap full** - Unlock the map including all places of interest